Josh Wardini is our AI and automation guy. He started his internet journey in sales and marketing, u... | See full bio

 Robotics is now a significant component of the economies of nations like China, Japan, the US, and others, and many more will soon do the same.

 Where are most robots used today?

 The automotive industry has the most significant number of installed robotics units worldwide (42% of all robots).

 How many robots are there in the world?

 Which country uses robots the most?

 China has led the way since 2016 as the country with the highest number of working robots.

-As of the end of 2019, the global robotics industry market size had a value of $34 billion.
+As of 2022, the global robotics industry had a market value of $43.8 billion.